TheDolentCity/realms/src/content/docs/rules/realm-actions.md

 ## Intrigue (1)

 This is a special action you can take to obscure any other action.
-This increases the cost of the real action by +1.
+You spend realm tokens for both the intrigue action and the obscured action. ex: You

 When the realm update is posted it will appear as if you did not perform an action or it will appear like you made another action of your choice (like a decree or construction project).
 You do not gain the benefits of the "fake" action.

-## Assassination (3)
+## Assassination (5)

 Plan an assassination.
 Based on the plan, the GM will assign the chance of success.
 If you do not perform an intrigue action to obscure this action, everyone will know you were the one who performed the assassination.